wp-plugins/heyyou/readme.txt

 Tags: custom post types for pages, Wordpress developer framework, posts in page Requires at least: 3.0
 Tested up to: 3.4.2
-Stable tag: 1.3.2
+Stable tag: 1.3.3

-heyyou is a plugin adds unique dynamic custom post types directly in a Wordpress Page & a framework that supplies options for rapid development
+heyyou adds unique dynamic custom post types directly in a Wordpress Page & acts as a framework that supplies options for rapid development

 == Description ==